- Digital Marketing

 In particular, when planning a campaign to reactivate dormant customers, it is necessary to build a strategy based on the results of data analysis obtained from these tools.

 Email marketing tools are suitable for direct approaches to dormant customers.
-By utilizing functions such as creating personalized messages, segment-based distribution, and analysis of open rates and click-through rates, you can implement effective email campaigns.
+By utilizing functions such as creating personalized messages, segment-based delivery, and analysis of open and click-through rates, you can implement effective email campaigns.

 The Live Access feature of uSonar is a tool that visualizes the companies of prospective customers accessing your website, but it can also be used for approaches to dormant customers.

-If there are dormant customers among the companies visiting the website, you can judge that they "are dormant but have not lost their purchasing desire" or "are looking for some information regarding the product or service."
-By approaching them there, you can increase the satisfaction of dormant customers, and the possibility of succeeding in revitalization will increase.
+If there are dormant customers among the companies visiting the website, you can judge that they are "dormant but have not lost their purchasing intent" or "are looking for some information regarding the product or service."
+By approaching them there, you can increase the satisfaction of dormant customers and improve the possibility of successful revitalization.

 Dormant customers represent a valuable segment whose interest in or needs for products and services can be identified through past transactions.

 Reactivating them offers a significant opportunity to dramatically improve sales performance.
-By implementing concrete methods—ranging from data analysis and approach strategies to the effective use of tools—take the first step toward converting dormant customers into active ones.
+By implementing concrete methods—ranging from data analysis and approach strategies to the effective use of tools—you can take the first step toward converting dormant customers into active ones.

 About the Author